chsueh2/chsueh2.github.io/_posts/2022-05-22-data-scientist.md

 - 雕刻師 sculpturer
 - 烘培師 baker

+Therefore, as a Chinese native speaker, I don't think data scientist are all true "scientists".
+Instead, many of the data scientists are skilled engineers in computer science and engineering.

-Therefore, I have a higher standard for myself.
+I have a higher standard for myself.
 Even if I have a data science job, I don't automatically attribute myself as a data scientist.
 Thus, I decided to start this master program to polish my knowledge and skillset to be qualified as a true data **scientist**.
 Without them, I would always think myself as a data science engineer instead.

 ### Data Scientist vs. Statistician
 - The similarity, already mentioned above, is their delication to pioneer the field of data science.